xuzmocode4-325/xuzmocode4-325/README.md

 - 👋 Hi, I’m @xuzmocode4-325
-- 👀 I’m interested in art, design, philosophy, and sustainability.
+- 👀 I’m a Full-Stack Developer and Data Scientist.
-- 🌱 I aspire to become an expert full-stack developer and data scientist.
-- ✨ I'm upskilling in the MERN Stack and Python libraries for deep and machine learning.
-- 💞️ I’m looking for opportunities to develop my own or contribute to existing open-source projects.
+- 💞️ I love building projects using Django, Tailwind CSS, Pytorch and p5.js
 - 📫 How to reach me... my Twitter handle is @xuzmonomi.

 <!---